You are here

 - Higher levels can write a Christmas or other festival recipe in groups for a local dish, or plan their perfect celebration in groups.

 Songs and carols

-Younger learners can read the very funny nativity story ‘Jesus's Christmas Party’ by Nicholas Allen.
-It is brilliant for acting out and retelling through the pictures.
+- The very funny nativity story Jesus's Christmas Party by Nicholas Allen is brilliant for acting out and retelling through the pictures.
 The events are seen through the eyes of an angry innkeeper who is disturbed all night by the goings on in his stable.

 - Does Santa exist?